 Mary Ann Strandell is a painter of note.
 Her works are a movable terrain between image, media and their myriad histories.

 Her discursive ideas about perception, staging and the decorative experiment with traditional and time-base digital mediums.
-She considers the poetic and the technological experiences of both urbanity and nature; through painting and interlacing montaged images of the natural world with memes of the trade-industry culture.
+She considers the poetic and the technological experiences of both urbanity and nature; through painting and interlacing images of the natural world with memes of the trade-industry culture.
 These are formed by activating information that comes up through observation and research, as a kind of transmission of ideas (and data).
-These include historic Asian and European Chinoserie, architecture of California Moderne, and more recently, the construction sites of Hudson Yards in New York City and San Francisco, CA.
+These include historic Asian and European Chinoserie, architecture of California Moderne, and more recently the architectural structures of Hudson Yards in New York City and San Francisco, CA.

 In 2016 Laurie De Chiara Projects NY/Berlin presented her 3D Lenticular work at Berlin Art Week 2016.
 In September 2016, her 3-channel video, Tromploi and Other Spatial Anxieties, which combines lenticular file formats into a GIF moving-image was part of Transfer DOWNLOADS, organized by Kelani Nichole, at Minnesota Street Projects, San Francisco.
 Her work was also exhibited in Raid Envy at Lichtundfire, NYC; Shaky Ground at Lesley Heller Workspace, NYC; Surface One at ARENA Gallery, New York, NY; and Embedded Landscape at April Price Projects Gallery, Albuquerque, NM.

 Her 2015 solo exhibition, Parallax opened with Sherry Leedy Contemporary Art, KC, MO.
 Parallax explores notions of optics and perception within the contemporary canon of utopia and dystopia.
 Her 2014 solo exhibition Re-Material, at The Second Street Gallery Art Center, Charlottesville, VA was curated by Tosha Grantham.
 It included groupings of oil paintings and various installations that combined polyglot lenticular media over a 48' sumi ink drawings.
 This work questioned language and the use of image, archive, ephemera, data storage, with the mediation of hand and computer-generated content.